...

 The goal of the interventions in traumatic brain injury is to achieve the highest possible level of independent function for participation in daily activities.

-• People with traumatic brain injury (TBI) may follow multiple care pathways and receive multiple types of interventions to assist them in recovering from the physical, cognitive, emotional, and behavioral consequences of their injuries.
+• People with traumatic brain injury (TBI) may follow multiple care pathways and receive multiple types of interventions to assist them in recovering from the physical, cognitive, emotional, and behavioural consequences of their injuries.
 Care options include inpatient and outpatient rehabilitation, nursing home care, and community-based services.
 Some people need lifelong care, while others may benefit from periodic follow-up to anticipate factors that could lead to decline.

 • Evidence supports the efficacy and cost-effectiveness of TBI rehabilitation.
 Although many patients with moderate to severe TBI would benefit from comprehensive interdisciplinary inpatient rehabilitation, most are discharged to home or to skilled nursing facilities that may not provide intensive, comprehensive, or specialised therapy and that offer limited opportunities for re-evaluation.